Tug 'O' War

 Each time your character is pulled toward the river by your opponent, your rage increases.
 This is shown in the rage bar at the bottom of the screen below your character.
 When your rage bar is full, simply press the W key to unleash your fury.
 Your character will stomp on the ground with enough force to make your opponent dazed.
 You can then jump on the opportunity to pull your frozen opponent closer to the river.

 The bar at the top of the screen serves as a timer for the Super Pull.
 When it shrinks to the center, you'll see four keys pop up on each side of the headdress in the center.
-All you need to do is press the keys in sequence faster than your opponent.
 There'll be four sets of four letters; type them all in before your opponent does, and you'll drag them towards the river.
-Careful, though--if you're too slow, you'll be dragged toward the river!
+Careful, though—if you're too slow, you'll be dragged toward the river!

 There are seven characters competing in the tournament.
 You can choose to represent any of the first five at the start of the game.
 The choice is cosmetic; the gameplay is exactly the same with each of them.

 These are shown in order of increasing difficulty.
 Note, however, that it doesn't matter who you pick--the four levels of difficulty will be the same regardless.

 There are also two bonus characters you'll have to face if you can make it past the first four.
-The first of these is a Grundo called Truggdon, and he's quite a tough opponent.
-Last of all, you'll get the sneaky ??? as an opponent.
-Some believe this mysterious Jetsam is actually Spectre, from Cheat!.
+The first of these is a mutant Grundo called Truggdon, and he's quite a tough opponent.
+Last of all, you'll get the mysterious ??? as an opponent.
+Some believe this mysterious Jetsam is actually Spectre from Cheat!.

 ??? was purple in the first version of the game.
 Now that he's red, he looks a lot more like Spectre.